Nuclear Engineering

 Radiation exposure pathways analysis.
 Modeling of radionuclides transport through atmosphere, surface and ground water.
 Human health impact.
 Transportation of nuclear waste.
 Nuclear Waste characterization.
 Regulatory structure and requirements.
 Scenario case studies and computer simulation of transport.
 Prerequisite: Nuc Eng 3205.

 Advanced level of technologies involved in medical modalities, such as digital radiography, digital mammography, modern computed tomography, gamma camera, SPECT and PET will be covered.
-Prerequisites: Nuc Eng 4312 or equivalent.
+Prerequisites: Nuc Eng 4312 or 5312.

 NUC ENG 5363 Applied Health Physics (LEC 3.0)

 Radiation sources; external and internal dosimetry; biological effects of radiation; radiation protection principles; regulatory guides; radioactive and nuclear materials management.
-Prerequisite: Nuc Eng 3103 or Physics 2305.
+Prerequisite: Nuc Eng 3103 or Physics 2305, or Graduate Standing.

 NUC ENG 5365 Radiation Protection Engineering (LEC 3.0)